hilariali/YT_quiz/README.md

-# YouTube Quiz Generator
+# AI Tools Hub

-A Streamlit app that takes a YouTube video URL, fetches its transcript, summarizes it via OpenAI, and generates a multiple-choice quiz.
+This Streamlit app now starts with a simple landing page that lets you select from multiple tools.
+The main tool is the **YouTube Quiz Generator** which takes a YouTube video URL, fetches its transcript, summarizes it via OpenAI, and generates a multiple-choice quiz.

 ## Setup